pytomtoto/docs/content/rancher/v2.x/en/overview/architecture/_index.md

 In this section we describe the functionalities of each Rancher server components.

-#### Rancher API Server
+### Rancher API服务器

 Rancher API server is built on top of an embedded Kubernetes API server and etcd database.
 It implements the following functionalities:

--  **User Management**
+- **Rancher API服务器**

   Rancher API server manages user identities that correspond to external authentication providers like Active Directory or GitHub.

--	**Authorization**
+- **认证授权**

   Rancher API server manages access control and security policies.

--	**Projects**
+- **项目**

   A _project_ is a group of multiple namespaces and access control policies within a cluster.

--  **Nodes**
+- **节点**

   Rancher API server tracks identities of all the nodes in all clusters.

-#### Cluster Controller and Agents
+### 集群控制和Agent

 The cluster controller and cluster agents implement the business logic required to manage Kubernetes clusters.

 - The _cluster controller_ implements the logic required for the global Rancher install.
 It performs the following actions:

 - Configuration of access control policies to clusters and projects.
 - Provisioning of clusters by calling:
 - The required Docker machine drivers.
 - Kubernetes engines like RKE and GKE.
 - A separate _cluster agent_ instance implements the logic required for the corresponding cluster.
 It performs the following activities:
 - Workload Management, such as pod creation and deployment within each cluster.
 - Application of the roles and bindings defined in each cluster's global policies.
 - Communication between clusters and Rancher Server: events, stats, node info, and health.

-#### Authentication Proxy
+### 认证代理

 The _authentication proxy_ forwards all Kubernetes API calls.
 It integrates with authentication services like local authentication, Active Directory, and GitHub.
 On every Kubernetes API call, the authentication proxy authenticates the caller and sets the proper Kubernetes impersonation headers before forwarding the call to Kubernetes masters.
 Rancher communicates with Kubernetes clusters using a service account.